 The following have been confirmed as lectures that will take place at the RSGB Convention 2014

-As usual there will be talks on both days from major DXpeditions and we have TX6G and K4UEE confirmed to speak at the Convention.
-FT5ZM was #6 most-wanted DXCC, their story is a very interesting one and many UK station got a ‘new one’ from their DXpedition.
-The cost of this DXpedition was almost half a million dollars, the sea trip across the S. Atlantic was dire and participants put in a lot of their own money.
-Bob K4UEE is in the CQ DX Hall of Fame and has activated 10 of the top 10 most wanted DXCC’s and has nine ‘DXpedition of the Year awards’.
+Bob, K4UEE was a member of the successful 2014 FT5ZM Amsterdam Island, which was the number six most-wanted DXCC.
+Their story is a very interesting one and many UK stations got a ‘new one’ from their DXpedition.
+The cost of this DXpedition was almost half a million dollars, the sea trip across the South Atlantic was dire and participants put in a lot of their own money.
+Bob, K4UEE is in the CQ DX Hall of Fame and has activated 10 of the top 10 most wanted DXCC’s and has nine DXpedition of the Year awards.

-Dr Colin Forsyth presents on the complex interaction between the Sun and the Earth gives rise to the highly variable and charged layer in the atmosphere known as the ionosphere.
+Dr Colin Forsyth presents on the complex interaction between the Sun and the Earth that gives rise to the highly variable and charged layer in the atmosphere known as the ionosphere.
 Forecasting the exact condition of the ionosphere at any given time is still a very difficult task, given our inability to forecast the input conditions from the Sun and sparse observations of the existing conditions in the ionosphere.
 However, the plethora of space weather indices give some indication of current conditions on a global scale, allowing basic “nowcasting” of the ionosphere and estimation of HF propagation.
 In this talk, Colin will discuss some of the common space weather indices, their sources and possible meanings and how a deeper understanding of these may be used to understand HF propagation through the ionosphere.